TobiasVanDyk/PSRAM-Applications/README.md

 # PSRAM-Applications
 A number of 64Mb (8MB) [**AP Memory Technology APS6404L-3SQN QSPI PSRAM**](https://www.mouser.com/ProductDetail/AP-Memory/APS6404L-3SQN-SN?qs=IS%252B4QmGtzzqCot9%252BeIJwKw%3D%3D) had been obtained from [**Mouser (Texas)**](https://www.mouser.com/), and are being tested through their single and quad SPI memory interface modes, for the latter using the RP2040 Pico (for which there is potential r/w QSPI support), and the established QSPI support for the Teensy 4.1 and ESP32's.

-The comments below should be regarded as a work-in-progress, it is unfinished and documents daily experiments.
-In addition the copyright of the various code sections belong to their owners as identified by the links provided.
+Note that the comments as below should be regarded as a work-in-progress, it is unfinished and documents daily experiments.
+In addition the copyright of the various code sections belong to their owners, as identified by the links provided.
 Specifically, all Teensy libraries are the property of pjrc.com.

 <p align="left">
 <img src="images/AP-psram7.jpg" width="164" />